A Mallorca fishing license is required in Majorca for anyone over the age of 14.

 The most popular is the ‘Individual’ license which allows you to sea fish from the shore, so that will be the main focus here.

-Both types of the license can be applied for online via the CAIB website.
+Both types of licenses can be applied for online via the CAIB website.

 Each lasts for 2 years and allows you to take home up to 5KG of your catch, subject to per species length and, sometimes, weight restriction.